-An FHA no-cash-out refinance option is available for those who do not want to take any cash out of their refinance.
+An FHA no-cash-out refinance option is available for those who don’t want to take any cash out of their refinance.
 The limit of the loan amount is 100 percent of the appraised value of your property, including any upfront mortgage insurance premium.

 FHA Short Refinance

 According to HUD, the FHA short refinance option is for non-FHA loans only.
 If you owe more than your home is worth, this option allows you to refinance the home to align your debt more closely with your home’s current market value.
 Criteria are strict and include, but are not limited to, being current on your payments, having a FICO credit score of at least 500 and living in the property.

 Is FHA or Conventional Refinance Better for You?

 Because of the significant differences between FHA mortgages and conventional mortgages, it’s crucial to make the right decision for your situation.
 Fortunately, there are some clear ways to do that.

 FHA generally is the more expensive option for three reasons:

 - Mortgage insurance requirement for the life of the loan